vinc/vinc.cc/src/bonsai/collection/carpinus-betulus-1.html.md

 ![2005-01](/images/bonsai/2005-01-03-carpinus-betulus-1.jpg)

-In the beginning of 2005, I acquired this young European hornbeam from a local garden nursery.
+I acquired this young European hornbeam from a local garden nursery in the beginning of 2005.
 I guess it to be between 4 and 5 years old at the time.

 A few weeks later, the trunk was cut after the third branch, while the second one was reduced, and the first branch was removed.
 In retrospect this was a